hartza-capital/docker-ib-gateway/README.md

   - TWS API is available on port `5000` by default
   - You can view the noVNC client at [localhost:6080/vnc.html](http://localhost:6080/vnc.html)
 - To stop: `docker-compose down`

+See [KUBERNETES.md](KUBERNETES.md) to execute IB Gateway in Kubernetes.

 ## Paper vs Live Account